evanwill/workshop-template-b/content/4-resources.md

 ---
-title: Resources
+title: Reference & Resources
-nav: true
+nav: Resources
 ---

-# Resources

 To learn about using `workshop-template-b`, the [Readme](https://github.com/evanwill/workshop-template-b/blob/master/README.md) and content pages have some documentation.